 Choosing the right cage...

 The size of a cage is very important when it comes to any animal, no less guinea pigs.
-The cage is where a guinea will realistically spend most of its time, so it is vital to choose the right one (see below for more on that).
-The very minimum recommended size for two piggies (piggies should always live in pairs) is 120cm X 70cm.
+The cage is where a guinea will realistically spend most of its time, so it is vital to choose the right one.
+The very minimum recommended size for two piggies (piggies should always live in pairs) is 120cm X 60cm.
 This is the bare minimum!
 For sows, this is usually safe.
-For boars, it is really a game of chance - they like to have their own territories, and with a small space this can be difficult and result in fights.
+For boars, it is really a game of chance - they like to have their own territories, and with a small space like this it can be difficult and result in fights.

 There is a misconception that guinea pigs can live in a small space.
 Wrong!